emboldagency/solidus_wishlist/README.md

 bundle exec rake
 ```

-When testing your applications integration with this extension you may use it's factories.
+When testing your application's integration with this extension you may use its factories.
 Simply add this require statement to your spec_helper:

 ```ruby